 Setting a Timeline for an Education Website Design Project

-Depending on its scale, a higher education web design project can take a lot of time to complete, and it’s wise to remember this when evaluating its feasibility and practicality.
+Depending on its scale, a college website design project can take a lot of time to complete, and it’s wise to remember this when evaluating its feasibility and practicality.
 Even a site for a small school might take over a year from initial conception to launch, and your school should set a realistic timeframe for the project.